 Dr. Kan became the first neurointerventionalist to be certified to treat aneurysms using the WEB device in Texas, Louisiana, Mississippi, and Oklahoma.
 Dr. Johnson is a nationally recognized cerebrovascular and endovascular neurosurgeon and leads the only comprehensive stroke center in North Houston.

-About CHI St. Luke’s Health – The Woodlands Hospital
+About St. Luke’s Health – The Woodlands Hospital

 The Woodlands Hospital provides high quality, compassionate care for residents of The Woodlands and surrounding areas.
 It is a 242-bed hospital that offers the latest in diagnostic, medical and surgical services, including cardiology, neurosciences and stroke care, orthopedics, bariatric, wound care, rehabilitation, surgery, women's health and emergency care.